syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Getting-Started.md

 ## Add RibbonControlAdv in Designer

 Add the below required assembly reference to the project.
-Then, We could Drag and drop the ‘RibbonControlAdv’ from toolbox to designer.
-It will generate the Ribbon as shown below.
+Then, We could Drag and drop the ‘RibbonControlAdv’ from toolbox to designer window.
+It will generate the Ribbon control as shown below.

 * Syncfusion.Grid.Base.dll
 * Syncfusion.Grid.Windows.dll